-- Sender based on Reply-To header: Default value not set (-) This setting decides how Zammad should recognize it's customers from Emails that contain a Reply-To header.
-This comes in useful if you're working with contact forms that need to use reply to headers. - Option set to or Take reply-to header as sender/from of email This setting will overwrite the initial FROM to the value used in Reply-To completely. - Option set to Take reply-to header as sender/from of email and use realname of origin from This setting will partially overwrite the initial FROM.
-It uses the mail address from the Reply-To header and uses the given name of the FROM header, if given. - Customer selection based on sender and receive list: Default value yes This option decides how Zammad should react if an agent sends a Email to it. - Option set to yes Whatever the first user / Email address is set within the recipient list is will be used a ticket customer.
+Sender based on Reply-To header: Default value not set (-) This setting decides how Zammad should recognize its customers from emails that contain a Reply-To header.
+This comes in useful if you're working with contact forms that need to use reply to headers.

+Option set to - or Take reply-to header as sender/from of email This setting will overwrite the initial FROM to the value used in Reply-To completely.

+Option set to Take reply-to header as sender/from of email and use realname of origin from This setting will partially overwrite the initial FROM.
+It uses the mail address from the Reply-To header and uses the given name of the FROM header, if given.

+Customer selection based on sender and receive list: Default value yes This option decides how Zammad should react if an agent sends a email to it.

+Option set to yes The first user / email address from the recipient list will be used as the ticket customer.